neonephos/outreach/topics/ambassador_program/readme.md

 ## How to become an Ambassador?

-Read up on the [Ambassador Program Overview Document](documentation/ambassador_role.md).
+The steps needed to become an Ambassador are listed in the [Ambassador Program Overview Document](documentation/ambassador_role.md).

 ## What benefits do I get as an Ambassador?